SermetPekin/random-forests-c/README.md

 [![CMake Build and Test](https://github.com/SermetPekin/random-forests-c/actions/workflows/c-cpp.yml/badge.svg)](https://github.com/SermetPekin/random-forests-c/actions/workflows/c-cpp.yml)
 # Random Forests - C
 A proof of concept basic implementation of random forests for classification and accompanying decision trees in C.

+---

+## 🚀 Notable Contributions by Sermet Pekin (2025)

+- Added real-world and synthetic dataset scripts (`data.py`, `data2.py`, `data_binary.py`) for easy experimentation.
+- Fixed a critical data leakage bug in cross-validation logic, ensuring proper model evaluation.
+- Created a cross-platform `Makefile` for simple building and testing without CMake.
+- Added a GitHub Actions workflow for automated build and test on every push/PR.

+These improvements enhance reproducibility, reliability, and usability for new users and contributors.

+---

 ## Running the code